saltukalakus/idiomatic-rust-snippets/src/patterns/creational/prototype.md

-### Prototype Design Pattern
+### Prototype Pattern

-he Prototype Design Pattern is a creational pattern that allows cloning of objects, even complex ones, without coupling to their specific classes.
+The prototype pattern is a creational pattern that allows cloning of objects, even complex ones, without coupling to their specific classes.
 This pattern is particularly useful when the cost of creating a new instance of a class is expensive or complicated.

-We can implement the Prototype pattern using the `Clone` trait.
+We can implement the pattern using the `Clone` trait.
 Here is an example:

 ```rust
 #[derive(Clone)]